ItsPranavz/team-visionnaires/README.md

 2. https://team-visionnaires.vercel.app/login
 3. https://team-visionnaires.vercel.app/dashboard

-(Dashboard route is otherwise authentication protected, however for the purpose of demonstration it has been kept accessible through above link.)
+(Dashboard route is otherwise authentication protected, however for purpose of demonstration it has been kept accessible through above link.)